Rodolfo Castro Player Props: Pirates vs. Athletics

 Rodolfo Castro At The Plate

-- Castro has six doubles, five home runs and 17 walks while batting .262.
+- Castro is batting .262 with six doubles, five home runs and 17 walks.

-- In 20.4% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.
+- Castro has driven in a run in 10 games this season (20.0%), including six games with more than one RBI (12.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.